navikt/pdfgen/README.md

 ```

 ### Release
-We use default github release,
+We use default GitHub release,
 This project uses [semantic versioning](https://semver.org/) and does NOT prefix tags or release titles with `v` i.e. use `1.2.3` instead of `v1.2.3`

 see guide about how to relese:[creating release github](